Camping with Your Preschooler

 - 7 Ways to Spend Quality Time With Your Preschooler

 - Your Preschooler Might Be Gifted: A Special Guide for Parents

-- Hunger and Your Preschooler
+- Activities to Do With Your Preschooler

 Whether you plan to sleep in a tent or a cabin, leaving the comforts of home can be an adventure in and of itself with your preschooler.
 But it’s definitely worth it to break free from those activity-packed days or the monotony of the local park circuit, just to bond with the trees, flowers and rivers -- even if only for a day or two.

 If the thought of sleeping in a tent outside with your child makes you shiver, here are some tips for a successful first camping trip with your preschooler:

 - Make reservations for no more than 2 nights.